syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 ## Appointment context menu

-You can set the context menu for schedule appointments by using `SfScheduler.AppointmentContextMenu` property. `AppointmentContextMenu` will be displayed only on appointments.
+You can set the context menu for schedule appointments by using `SfScheduler.AppointmentContextMenu` property. `AppointmentContextMenu` will be displayed only on appointments are right clicked.

 >**NOTE**
 The menu item which binds the `SchedulerCommands.Add` command will be disabled in `AppointmentContextMenu`.